delta-io/delta/PROTOCOL.md

  - Writers MUST never overwrite an existing log entry.
 When ever possible they should use atomic primitives of the underlying filesystem to ensure concurrent writers do not overwrite each others entries.

 ## Consistency Between Table Metadata and Data Files
- - Any column that exists in a data files present in the table MUST also be present in the metadata of the table.
+ - Any column that exists in a data file present in the table MUST also be present in the metadata of the table.
  - Values for all partition columns present in the schema MUST be present for all files in the table.
  - Columns present in the schema of the table MAY be missing from data files.
 Readers SHOULD fill these missing columns in with `null`.

 ## Delta Log Entries
-- A single long entry MUST NOT include more than one action that reconcile with each other.
+- A single log entry MUST NOT include more than one action that reconcile with each other.
   - Add / Remove actions with the same `path`
   - More than one Metadata action
   - More than one protocol action